voraczech/voraczech.com/content/prepper.md

 > Advantages: similar to cash; better portability of larger amounts.
 >
-> Additional costs: Higher volatility; need to understand (especially the definite loss in bad custody)
+> Extra costs: Higher volatility; need to understand (especially the definite loss in bad custody)

 Learning how to use cryptocurrencies is a useful thing itself.
 There is no need to learn whole complexity or go into detail.